FEMA Fire Management Assistance Declaration – California Airport Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Vermont to supplement state, tribal and local recovery efforts in areas affected by severe storms and flooding from December 18-19, 2023.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Airport Fire on September 9, 2024.
 The following counties have been approved for assistance:

 Public Assistance: